Deploy a Kubernets Cluster (RKE2) with Warewulf

 wwctl overlay build <server_node>

-Now, we are ready to power on the server and wait until is has booted to log
+Now, we are ready to power on the server and wait until is has booted.
+Once

 .
-Once logged in we can see the RKE2 server
+There we can observe the RKE2 server

 service starting: